OktavianF/laporan-proyek-uas-outfitmate/README.md

 After setting up the app, here’s how you can use **Outfit Mate**:

 1. **Sign Up / Log In**: Create an account or log in if you already have one.
-2. **Add Clothes**: Start adding items to your wardrobe.
-You can categorize them by type (e.g., shirts, pants, shoes).
-3. **Create Outfits**: Select pieces from your wardrobe and combine them to create stylish outfits.
-4. **Plan Your Week**: Sync your outfits with your calendar and plan your week’s outfits in advance.
+2. **Plan Your Week**: Sync your outfits with your calendar and plan your week’s outfits in advance.
-5. **Get Inspired**: If you're out of ideas, Outfit Mate will suggest random outfits based on your preferences and the weather.
+3. **Get Inspired**: If you're out of ideas, Outfit Mate will suggest random outfits based on your preferences and the weather.

 ## 🤝 Contributing